 If the college is so good, why wouldn’t the Cypriots come to read there?

 They don’t come because they know the reality.
 Simple.

 Colleges need to run.
-The business needs to grow, right?
+The business needs to grow.

 The only option now is to bring students from other countries that are vulnerable because they don’t know much about Cyprus and the reality of the colleges.

-Hence most of the students from Asia and Africa fall in their trap.
+Hence most of the students from Asia and Africa fall into their trap.

 Teaching Methodologies are nothing but jokes